Chart Color Schemes

 Doveton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Doveton, as evaluated at the latest Census held on 29 August 2016, comprised 78.5% houses and 21.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Melbourne metropolitan area's 88.1% houses and 11.8% other dwellings.
-Home ownership in Doveton was at 23.7%, with the rest of dwellings either mortgaged (32.8%) or rented (43.5%).
-The median monthly mortgage repayment in the area, as recorded on 29 August 2016, was $1,500, which is below Melbourne metro's average of $1,900.
-The median weekly rent figure for Doveton was $320, compared to Melbourne metro's $370.
-Nationally, Doveton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Doveton, as evaluated at the latest Census (2016), comprised 78.5% houses and 21.5% other dwellings.
+In Melbourne metro, it was 88.1% houses and 11.8% other dwellings.
+Home ownership in Doveton was 23.7%, with mortgaged dwellings at 32.8% and rented ones at 43.5%.
+The median monthly mortgage repayment was $1,500, below Melbourne metro's $1,900.
+Median weekly rent was $320 compared to Melbourne metro's $370.
+Nationally, Doveton's mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing